Tom X. Chao: Acting

 Chao frequently appears in his own plays, usually as himself.
 Aside from his own work, Chao's acting appearances include Deb Margolin's Critical Mass, Jen Mitas and Hilary Koob-Sassen's feature film The Bioengine, John Harlacher's feature film Urchin, a recreation of the lost 1932 film Charlie Chan's Chance, and the radio comedy Special Relativity.
 In the early 1990s, Chao appeared as an extra in two feature films by his USC Cinema classmate, Gregg Araki.
 (Credited with "Special Thanks" in Totally Fucked Up (1993).)

 On February 27, 2018, Chao reprised his role as the Stage Manager (and other roles) in a benefit staged reading of Margolin’s Critical Mass at Dixon Place, almost 21 years after the original production at P.S.
 122 in 1997.
 For this reading, several members of the original cast (including former MTV VJ Kevin Seal) were reunited, along with new additions Jim Turner (of Duck's Breath Mystery Theatre) and Dale Goodson.

 Music

-Tom X. Chao composed and performed original songs for several of his plays.
+Tom X. Chao composed original songs for several of his plays.
 In 2008 he released a four-song EP of original music, The Only Record.
 It was followed by singles in 2010 and 2012.
+"It's Too Early to Celebrate Christmas" was released in November 2023, the first single from "Statement of Intent" 4-song EP, released February 29, 2024.
+"Music for Downtown Theater" EP was released in September 2025, collecting the original songs from his theater shows.